The CLOSEOUT Myth

 >

-…So, if you look at the comparison, by changing the closeout date; you still get the Mail Mondays, you add an additional posting day to the month (not including Saturdays or Sundays) and you beat the client closeouts.
-A lot of people will look at this and think “Oh heck no!”, but hold up a sec.
 Going back to the opening quote of this post, WE, the people in the industry, invented this mystical creature named “closeout” that happens to fall on the last day of the month.
 Sure, it makes sense (kind of).
 You have the entire month to work deals and close accounts, and it’s nice to give the consumer until the end of the month.
 But again, we made it up.
 How many bills do you have that all fall on the last day of the month?
-The only bill that’s usually do on the first of the month is rent, and that’s usually to benefit the landlord and the tenant by pro-rating the first month’s rent if you came in after the 1st.
+The only bill that’s usually do on the first of the month is rent.
+And that’s usually to benefit the landlord and the tenant by pro-rating the first month’s rent if you came in after the 1st.

-The company that changed their closeout to the 24th stumbled upon a big discovery, by changing the closeout, the talk offs changed.
+The company that changed their closeout to the 24th stumbled upon a big discovery.
+By changing the closeout, the talk-offs changed.
 Collectors were extending deals until the 24th, securing payments before then and acting as though it were EOM (end of month).
 The EOM myth was revealed.
 Collectors were bringing in more money on the 24th than they had ever brought in on the last day of the month.
-Mostly because they were securing payments before the last week, meaning people had less time to pull out of a commitment.
-Not only that, but all the competitors (other creditors collecting from the same debtor) were extending deals to the last day of the month.
-These collectors were getting the money before anyone else, because they had to secure it by their new closeout on the 24th.
+Mostly because they were securing payments before the last week.
+Meaning people had less time to pull out of a commitment.

-The BEST benefit went to both the company and the collectors.
 By closing out on the 24th, the collectors were able to get a head start on their following month.
 By changing the closeout to the 24th, you would see SIFs and PIFs coming in on closeout (the 24th), but all the PPAs and post judgment payments still came in at the end of the month.
 Usually because collectors were always telling people to pay by EOM.

 The company and the collectors also got two closeouts.
 The collectors had their closeout on the 24th, full of raffles and contests.
 The company still had their closeout on the last day of the month.
 So this allowed for double the closeouts, basically double the fun.
 By doing this, the energy stays high, and the slump you get in the beginning of the month isn’t as bad because the collectors are already in their second week of collections, working on projecting goal and preparing for closeout.
 And now the company is better situated in their projections because they can gain confidence with a strong push on the 24th, one whole week before the end of their month.

-Let’s just say not everyone will agree with changing a closeout date to a week before the end of the month, but you never know, it could bring in that extra bit of energy to take your shop to the next level.
+Let’s just say not everyone will agree with changing a closeout date to a week before the end of the month.
+But you never know, it could bring in that extra bit of energy to take your shop to the next level.

 Leave a Reply